-Press the CLEAR softkey to delete all table records.
-Press the SEARCH softkey to search on specific drop-down menu information or to view or edit the tables that include this information.
+Press the CLEAR softkey C to delete all table records.
+Press the SEARCH softkey it is search on specific drop-down menu information or to view or edit the tables that include this information.

-When the SEARCH soffkey is pressed, the Table/Search screen displays (see Figure 3-7).
+When the SEARCH softkey is pressed, the Table/Search screen displays (see Figure 3-7).